exercism/website-copy/pages/mentoring_faqs.md

 Unhelpful: “Did you even test this code before you submitted it?” (being sarcastic)
 Helpful: “Your code breaks during “x, y, and z” edge cases, can you please address those cases?”

-These have been taken from conference talk by Sandya Sankarram on Unlearning Toxic Behaviours in a Code Review Culture https://drive.google.com/file/d/1ROZA9yKpEa8suiqVXtPO0IJtqa95SOjE/view.

 ### When is a solution considered complete?
 Each exercise on Exercism touches upon several programming concepts.
 A learner should touch on 2/3 concepts as they work through their iterations whilst taking on board mentor feedback and improving their solution through each iteration.
 If a student has done this, you could ask them if they would like to move onto the next exercise or if they'd like to learn how to improve their solution further to allow them to choose their own pace and depth of learning.